wilsonmar/wilsonmar.github.io/_posts/2016-10-08-apple-mac-osx-versions.md

 ## Create a bootable installer for macOS

+Download installers from <a target="_blank" href="https://developer.apple.com/download/">https://developer.apple.com/download</a>.
+Beta installers should be placed in a bootable USB drive.

 To manually download the complete installer:

 1. Go to the installer page at:<br />